bonitasoft/bonita-doc/md/define-and-deploy-the-bdm.md

 To create a package:

-1. Go to the **List of Business Objects** and click _New package_.
+1. Click _New package_.
-2. The newly created package is added to the list, with a temporary name.
+2. The new package is created with a temporary name.
 3. Click the name of the new package to select it, and specify the name you want to use by typing over the temporary name.

 ::: info